nogueiraantonio/dscpe-widget-property-editor/README.md

 This template is meant to ease the development of 3DDashboard Widgets.

 With this template we focused on having the best development experience possible compatible with the 3DDashboard infrastructure.
-Hence we provide not only a code sample but a full development environment.
+Hence we provide not only a code sample but a full development environment based on widgets & web development best practices.
 Using this environment has many advantages :

 - Ability do develop _outside_ the 3DDashboard
 - Hot & Live Reload: as soon as you modify a file, the change is applied in your web browser without a single action (even if your 3DExperience Platform is on the cloud)
 - Compliancy with latest front-end technologies (it's time to forget jQuery!)
 - Ability to use browsers debugger even in "modules"

+  Basically, you will be able to develop a widget like any other web application!

 But that comes with a small price: some setup is required...